Empowerment for Development

 Practical achievements of the project for each participant:

-1- Sixteen of the participants were given job opportunities after joining the programme.
+1- Sixteen of the participants were given job opportunities after joining the

-2- Seventeen of the participants were given the opportunity of attending other training courses, with the assistance of the programme.
+2- Seventeen of the participants were given the opportunity of attending other

 3- Empowerment, self-confidence and overcoming many emotional hardships.